bureado/aad-login/README.md

 A freshly created user will have a temporary password that has to be changed via the portal.
 A convenient way to get this done is to visit portal.azure.com (even if you don't have an Azure account) with those credentials and change them before attempting to SSH.

+The self-provisioning beta doesn't guarantee UID consistency across VMs, nor delegates access to groups like sudo.
+Therefore, an important TODO is to detect group membership.

 ## Warning